theironcook/Kojak/README.md

 Kojak expects that the code lives somewhere under the `window` object.
 In the example above, the code lives under `window.myProject`.

-If your using something like requireJS that hides your code, you will probably need to expose your modules to Kojak with a quick shim.
+If you're using something like requireJS that hides your code, you will probably need to expose your modules to Kojak with a quick shim.
 [Here](https://github.com/theironcook/Kojak/blob/master/example/RequireJSExampleShim.js) is an example of how to hook up requireJS.
 You can copy the same pattern with almost any module style code.